 How to Use Neem Oil on Houseplants?

-Neem oil is a well-known product for natural pest control methods.
-It is great to use even during the winter months when most houseplants are weak and vulnerable to pest damage.
-For small infections, you can use cotton dipped in neem oil.
+To use neem oil for small infections use cotton dipped in neem oil.
 For heavy infections, it is best to prepare a neem oil spray.
 Dilute 1.5 teaspoons of neem oil and 1 teaspoon of liquid soap in a bucket filled with 1-liter water.
 You should always perform a small test before spraying a whole plant with neem oil.

 Using Neem Oil Insecticide